JARVIS-Materials-Design/dbdocs/docs/index.md

 This project is a part of Materials-genome initiative at NIST.

-JARVIS (Joint Automated Repository for Various Integrated Simulations) is a repository designed to automate materials discovery using:
+JARVIS (Joint Automated Repository for Various Integrated Simulations) is a repository designed to automate materials discovery and optimization using:

  - Classical force-field,
  - Density functional theory,